-One of the most common problems that can occur after purchasing a new domain, or setting up a new domain, is the domain does not resolve as it should in the browser.
-This can also occur after the site has been hosted for some time, indicating it may be an issue with the server or where the DNS is managed.
+One of the most common problems that can occur after purchasing a new domain or setting up a new domain is that it does not resolve as it should in the browser.
+This can also occur after the site has been hosted for some time, indicating an issue with the server or where the DNS is managed.

 The Errors That May Show

-The error message can vary from browser to browser, though in most cases will look very similar to each other.
-For example, if the DNS is not resolving for the domain, it may produce an error similar to the ones below
+The error message can vary from browser to browser, though most cases will look very similar to each other.
+For example, if the DNS is not resolving for the domain, it may produce an error similar to the ones below.

 Resolving DNS Issues

-Step Two: From LeafDNS, enter in your domain into the empty text box.
-This should be without the http:// and www. in front.
+Step Two: From LeafDNS, enter your domain into the empty text box.
+This should be without the HTTP:// and www. in front.

 Step Three: Click Go to start the DNS Lookup for the domain.

 Step Four: After the DNS Lookup is finished, it will produce some results.
 There is a lot of information provided here, though only a couple of areas to look for especially.
 First is at the Top, labeled as the Parent NS Tests, and has a few different ways it can look, suggesting different causes of the issue.

 If you see an error similar to the above, there are a few different causes.
 The most common is that the domain is not registered.
 Make sure that the domain you entered was correct, and try again.
 If the same error appears, there may be no nameservers set with your registrar for the domain.